-- PhD Candidate, American Studies, University of Maryland College Park
+- PhD, American Studies, University of Maryland College Park

 - MFA, MA, Community Arts, Maryland Institute College of Art

 - “Revisiting the Reservation of Baltimore’s Fells Point” in Baltimore Revisited: Rethinking and Reimagining a Right to the City, N. King and K. Drabinski, eds.
 Rutgers University Press, 2019.

 - “A conversation with Ashley Minner, Baltimore American Indian Center,” in Engaging Heritage: Engaging Communities, B. Onciul, S. Hawke and M. Stefano, eds.
 Suffolk: Boydell and Brewer, 2017.

 - “Standing in the Gap: Lumbee Cultural Preservation at the Baltimore American Indian Center” in The Routledge Companion to Intangible Cultural Heritage, M. Stefano and P. Davis, eds.
 London and New York: Routledge, 2016.

 - AMST 101 – Introduction to American Studies